mitmath/6S083/README.md

-# 6.S083 / 18.S190 - Introduction to Computational Thinking, with applications to modelling the COVID-19 pandemic
+# 6.S083 / 18.S190 - Introduction to Computational Thinking with Julia, with applications to modelling the COVID-19 pandemic

 ## Spring 2020